CrisBMoya/GoogleTravelTime/README.md

 A few changes have been made:
 - Now you can choose the start point everywhere on the world by giving the correct pair of Latitude and Longitude values.
 - The matrix size can be plotted as a rectangle into the map and you can change it's size.
-The specific points inside the matrix.
 - The points are plotted along with the matrix size.
 - Improve the colors of routes.
 - Added a Download button.
 It works dependent to reactives so pressing it runs the whole code.
 Beware with your API keys.